 *TIP – Bandzoogle offers a discount to ASCAP members.

 How do I make a website?

 Some of the hosting services mentioned above also allow you to easily create a website from scratch.
 I learned the hard way to create a website in the 90s by learning HTML and doing the code one line at a time.
 This was tedious, and you usually had a few errors allow the way.
 If you didn’t like coding, then you paid somebody who did to build your website.
 These days services like Squarespace, WordPress, and Bandzoogle use interfaces that allow you to build your website quickly and easily.
 Just drag and drop components into place and you’re done.
 No coding!
 Well, unless you want to.
 The best part is you don’t need to pay somebody to build your website, and you can change things easily any time you want to.

 What about all the other online entities I already have?

 There is no reason to abandon all the other online accounts you have now that you have a website.
 In fact, you can direct people to those other things like Facebook, Twitter, etc. from your website.
 Don’t forget to put your website address on all of your social media sites in turn.
 You want to be where people are at like social media, but you also want to direct them back to your website where you have the final say.

 Did you enjoy this post?
 What to learn more?
-Sign up for my newsletter and I’ll give you my ebook for FREE as a gift.
+Click here to find out how to get my e-book about making money from your music for FREE!